 All international graduate students and exchange visitors/scholars attending Clemson must purchase the University-sponsored health insurance for themselves, unless their insurance is provided as a part of their programs of study, in which case a waiver of this requirement is possible.
 Programs include, but are not limited to, government or internationally-sponsored programs such as Fulbright, IIE, ISEP, Rotary International and LASPAU.
-All insurance plans must provide coverage for the entire duration of the student's study in the U.S. International students will be billed as indicated in the Student Health Insurance Plan 2015-2016 brochure for this insurance coverage with their tuition.
+All insurance plans must provide coverage for the entire duration of the student's study in the U.S. International students will be billed as indicated in the Student Health Insurance Plan 2017-2017 brochure for this insurance coverage with their tuition.
 This expense is included on the I-20 or DS-2019.
 Internationals who bring dependents are encouraged to purchase dependent health insurance separately at Redfern Health Center upon arrival.

 Procedure for student: Graduate students, including degree seeking international students, are billed automatically for health insurance unless during the registration process a waiver is requested and approved.
-To request a waiver, the student should access the suitable form, "Waiver Requirements Domestic" or "Waiver Requirements International" according to his or her status.
+To request a waiver and to read about waiver conditions, the student should access the appropriate form (Waiver Requirements Domestic Graduate Students or Waiver Requirements International Students).
 Once the appropriate form is submitted online, the student will receive an email message that the request to waive insurance has been received.
 If the waiver is granted, the insurance company will send that information to Student Accounts and the cost of medical insurance will be removed from the student's account.
 The student will receive an email message indicating the decision on their request for a waiver.